S06 E10: Ripple Effects

 Death in American culture seminar where I had the chance to really get deep into this topic, which is that disabled people are considered sociologically already dead.

-And what gave me that idea was I grew up in church
+And what gave me that idea was I grew up in church.

-and I know like with we talked about this somewhat the Sophie Hartman case.
+And I know like with we talked about this somewhat the Sophie Hartman case.

-I mean you when you have a disability in the church and I understand there are a lot of people with a disability who won't go to church because of this.
+I mean, you when you have a disability in the church, and I understand there are a lot of people with a disability who won't go to church because of this, people immediately offer to pray.

-I've had people come up to me in public, like in Cracker Barrel and offer to pray for me.
+I've had people come up to me in public, like in Cracker Barrel, and offer to pray for me.

-People, well-intentioned people, tell you like, well, when you get to heaven, you'll be able to walk, right?
+You know, people offer to pray for you.
+People, well-intentioned people, tell you, like, well, when you get to heaven, you'll be able to walk, right?

 And it's like, we know RFK made a big deal about it, right?
+What if they can't play football or go to prom or whatever?

-And so, what we see in disability studies is that there's a lot of, to make up for the fact that disabled people were depressed and institutionalized for so many years, we see positive psychology tries to make up for it in caregiver-focused narratives.
+And so what we see in disability studies is that there's a lot of, to make up for the fact that disabled people were depressed and institutionalized for so many years, we see positive psychology tries to make up for it in caregiver-focused narratives.

 And so it becomes, look at how strong

-this woman's sister is that she has this disabled sibling and it's made her such a good person, right?
+this woman's sister is that she has this disabled sibling and it's made her such a good person. right?

 Or you can even see that when people are, you know, take care of their parents that have cancer or someone who is aging, right?